September 26, 2023

 Remembering The Magic of Circus Parades in Michigan In the early 1900s

-Until about 1920, the day the circus arrived at the local train station was considered a sort of holiday.
+Until about 1920, the day the circus arrived at the local train station, it was considered a sort of holiday.
 A festive atmosphere would ensue for kids in town.
 All the circus performers, animals, tents, and large impressive gilded wagons were unloaded and formed into impromptu circus parades through town en route to the town’s fairgrounds.

 Ringling Circus Parade in Detroit - Circus Parades